-- For Salt clients, we recommend that you register clients using the Uyuni Web UI.
-For more information, see Client-configuration > Registration-webui. - If you want more control over the process, have to register many clients, or are registering traditional clients, we recommend that you create a bootstrap script.
-For more information, see Client-configuration > Registration-bootstrap. - For Salt clients and even more control over the process, executing single commands on the command line can be useful.
+- For only a few clients, we recommend that you register clients using the Uyuni Web UI.
+For more information, see Client-configuration > Registration-webui. - If you want more control over the process, or have to register many clients, we recommend that you create a bootstrap script.
+For more information, see Client-configuration > Registration-bootstrap. - For even more control over the process, executing a single commands on the command line can be useful.
 For more information, see Client-configuration > Registration-cli.